-The investigated LPG cylinders were manufactured by using deep drawing process from two low carbon steel plate with dome shape and an intermediate cylinder, which were subsequently welded together along the peripheral direction (figure 1).
-Microstructure and mechanical behavior of the welding line were differed from the base low carbon steel and could considerably affect the structural integrity and performance of LPG cylinder.
-Tensile testing was carried out at room temperature $(23C^{\circ})$ as per ISO 6892-2016 (11).
+The investigated LPG cylinders were manufactured by using deep drawing process from two low carbon steel plate with dome shape and an intermediate cylinder, which were subsequently welded together along the peripheral direction (Figure 1).
+Microstructure and mechanical behaviour of the welding line were differed from the base low carbon steel and could considerably affect the structural integrity and performance of LPG cylinder.
+Tensile testing was carried out at room temperature (23C°) as per ISO 6892-2016 [11].
 The tensile test specimens with the gauge length of 50 mm were prepared from the sidewall of cylinders in the longitudinal direction.
-A group of specimen was taken from the base metal, while another one was taken across the cylinders and had the weld zone transversely in the middle according to ASME section IX 2013 (12).
-As shown in figure 4 and 5.
+A group of specimens was taken from the base metal, while another one was taken across the cylinders and had the weld zone transversely in the middle according to ASME section IX 2013 [12].
+As shown in Figure 3 and Figure 4.